How To Train New Behaviors

 Don't like the behavior?
 Don't reinforce it with attention (even yelling "no" is attention) of any kind.
 Ignore your dog until he's doing something you like.
 Sitting, for example.
 Or just keeping all four paws on the ground.
 (Not sure how to make this approach work for your problem?
 Contact us for help.

 Kids and Dogs

-Did you know that 77% OF ALL DOG BITES COME FROM A FRIEND'S DOG OR EVEN A FAMILY'S VERY OWN DOG?!
+Did you know that 77% OF ALL DOG BITES COME FROM A FRIEND'S OR FAMILY'S DOG?